Cafe interior

 What is it?
 A garden café in the heart of the city centre that turns up the heat for the omnivorous and herbivorous alike.

-Why we love it: This Adelaide icon is always buzzing, and no, it’s not because of the electrical substation next door or the friendly bees pollinating the passion fruit-flowering fence.
+Why we love it: This Adelaide icon is always buzzing, and no, it’s not because of the electrical substation next door or the friendly bees pollinating the passionfruit-flowering fence.
 Overflowing with plants and people, Peter Rabbit is a crowd-pleaser for a good reason.
 Their all-encompassing brunch menu will tick everyone’s boxes.
-Try their triple-scrambled eggs with a cup of coffee, mushroom udon and a matcha latte, or Nonna’s gnocchi with a glass of red.
+Try their triple-scrambled eggs with a cup of coffee, soba noodles with a matcha latte, or pasta with a glass of red.
 Their cocktail menu riffs on café classics and is the perfect excuse to have a boozy brunch.
-How about an ever-so refreshing Gin and Jam of raspberry tart gin, seasonal house-made jam and a smidge of lemon?
-Or an Irish Whisky Espresso with Baileys, Mr Black, oat milk and sugar cane to get the cogs ticking, perhaps?
+How about an ever-so refreshing Gin and Jam of gin, seasonal house-made jam and a smidge of lemon?
+Or an Irish Whisky Espresso with Baileys, Mr Black and oat milk to get the cogs ticking?

-Time Out tip: Peter Rabbit Café has been going strong since 2015, so it’s safe to say they know a thing or two about what gets hungry stomachs rumbling.
-They’re also well-versed in good plant-based fare, and we’d recommend entrusting their options if you’re thinking of delving into vegan dining.
+Time Out tip: Peter Rabbit Café has been going strong since 2015, so they know a thing or two about food.
+They’re also well-versed in good plant-based fare, if you're that way inclined.

 Isabel Cant